Los Angeles Modern Auctions: World Records

 Since the company's founding in 1992, LAMA has achieved many world records at auction for works of fine art and design.

 Television & Publications

-LAMA founder Peter Loughrey was a frequent appraiser on the long-running PBS series Antiques Roadshow; he joined the program in 2003.
+LAMA founder Peter Loughrey was a frequent appraiser on the PBS series Antiques Roadshow; he joined the program in 2003.
 For a full list of his appraisals, see here.
 He contributed to multiple publications as an authority on Modern art and design, including the Taschen volumes Julius Shulman, Modernism Rediscovered, Case Study Houses, and Collecting Design.